 In Panama, it is not customary to take title to a property in your own name.
 Instead, you would take title in the name of a corporation or a foundation.
-There are several reasons this is done including, hiding who the shareholders are for asset protection but also for estate planning.
+There are several reasons this is done including asset protection and estate planning.
 Some agents will tell you that you do not have to pay capital gains taxes if you just buy the shares of the corporation instead of the real estate.
 This is not accurate.
 If the seller does not pay the capital gains taxes when the property is sold, you could get stuck with the bill later.

 There are pros and cons to taking title in a corporation.
 The biggest “pros” are asset protection and estate planning.
 You could avoid probate too.
 The biggest “cons” are the upfront cost in setting up a corporation which can be $1,000 to $1500 depending on which attorney you are working with.
-But there is also a $350 to $450 annual renewal fee to keep the corporation alive.
-Plus all corporations are required to file a tax return in Panama which can cost $250 each.
+There is also a $300 annual renewal fee to keep the corporation alive.
 If you’re a US citizen, you will also have to report the “offshore corporation” to the IRS.
 If you take title in your own name, you can avoid these additional costs.

 Some sellers try to justify their sales price based on replacement cost but that is not an accurate way to price properties in Panama because building costs vary considerably.

-If you find your dream home and it is priced well below market, it may make more sense to buy instead of renting.
+If you find your dream home and it is good price, it may make more sense to buy instead of renting.

-You may want to buy rental properties.
+Panama is a great place to buy investment properties.
 There is always a need for more rentals.
-But you should understand that rents are extremely low in Panama compared to North America or Europe.
-A typical house worth $125,000 in Panama will only rent for $700 a month – furnished and all bills paid.
-So your ROI may not be as good as you could get with other investments.
-You will need to buy way below market for this to make sense.
-Good property managers are hard to find so it is best to only buy rentals if you plan to live in Panama full time.
+But you should understand that rents are low in Panama compared to North America or Europe.
+A typical house worth $125,000 in Panama will only rent for $750 – $800 a month – furnished and all bills paid.
+You will need to buy below market for investing to make sense.
+Good property managers are hard to find so it is best to scope out who can manage your property before you buy.

 Some towns in Panama have more “upside potential” than others.
-These towns are usually more run down and have fewer expats so they are priced lower than other areas.
+These towns are usually have fewer expats so they are priced lower than other areas that have been “discovered”.
 Their is a chance — a risky chance – that the town will improve and more expats will move in which could – could – cause the property prices to go up.
 It certainly won’t happen fast though.
 You should plan on at least five to ten years for prices to go up.
 Keep in mind that if you need to sell quickly, you may not be able to sell for what you paid for the property.
-It takes much longer to sell in these type areas.
-You could lose money speculating on an upside potential.

 You will need to determine where the closest grocery store is located and if they have the items you need.